Confused by ‘crypto’?

 Step 1: Research which coin you want to buy

 Before you begin purchasing cryptocurrency it is important that you do your research regarding which coins that you want to buy.
 This research should involve getting to know the team behind the project, how long the coin has been around for, etc. This research will help you in your investing choices as you might find a coin that is very undervalued.
 It will also help you identify potential scams.

 Step 2: Select a broker

 The next step is to find a broker that offers the coins that you want to buy.
 There is the possibility that you won’t find all of the coins that you’re looking for on one broker.
+Our recommendation is Binance as they offer a wide selection of coins and low fees.

-Another thing to consider is that it is best to use a broker that is local to your country, this will reduce fees a bit.
 Beginners in South Africa might want to look at the more popular and well established coins such as Bitcoin, Litecoin, Ethereum, and Bitcoin Cash.
 These coins have direct support for Rand, meaning that you can easily exchange Rand for these coins and vice versa.
 If you are interested in purchasing other coins then you may need to exchange one cryptocurrency for the desired cryptocurrency.
 This is a bit more complex.
 Normally you can use Bitcoin to exchange for any other cryptocurrency.

-Step3: Buy your coin
+Step 3: Buy your coin